Teaching Artist Opportunities

 - Courses are typically offered at Studio 39 in Annapolis, see Course Offerings for more details

 Selected artists should have previous teaching experience.
-Experience with secondary students preferred.
+Experience with secondary students is preferred.

 If selected artists have not been processed through Anne Arundel County Public Schools (fingerprinted and have background checks on file) within the last year, they should be prepared to do so.

-Submitting this form acts as a proposal to mentor PVA High School students in an Extended Day Project.
+Submitting this form acts as a proposal to mentor Apex Arts High School students in an Apex Plus Project.
 Please complete a form for each project you are proposing.

-All projects proposals are due by April 1, 2020.
-Approval status will be communicated by April 15, 2020.
+All projects proposals are due by July 1, 2023.
+Approval status will be communicated by July 31, 2023.
 Accepted projects are not guaranteed to run unless the minimum enrollment is met.
-Project classes are held on Mondays and Wednesdays from 2:50-4:50 pm.

-All forms, lesson plans and other supporting documents can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org
+All questions can be submitted to the Apex Arts High School Apex+ Teacher Specialist, Jillian Murphy, at firstname.lastname@example.org